amandabrastad/2022ws_do_ab/coursework.md

 ---
 ## Introduction

-1. Why is Ambidextrous organizations interesting?
+1. Why are Ambidextrous organizations interesting?
 2. What is organizational ambidexterity?
-3. How does ambidextrous organizations work?
+3. How do ambidextrous organizations work?

 ---
 ## WHY IS IT INTERESTING?